Interviews and FAQs

 Applicant Selection

-UMN MedPeds invites a limited number of applicants for interviews, based on complete application materials submitted through ERAS.
+UMN MedPeds invites a limited number of applicants for virtual interviews, based on complete application materials submitted through ERAS.
 We will contact you about the status of your application once your materials have been reviewed.
-If you are selected to interview with UMN MedPeds, you will be able to self-select your interview date on a first-come, first serve basis via Thalamus.
+If you are selected to interview with us, you can select the date and time on a first-come, first-served basis via Thalamus.
+We interview up to 10 applicants per day.

 Interview Process Details